Breaking the cubic barrier in the Solovay-Kitaev algorithm: The algorithm for

+We also estimate the time complexity of \Alg{a:sb2}.
+As the estimate for $\len(\Delta_t)$ indicates, the algorithm uses $\tO(1)$ arithmetic and logical steps.
+If we only wanted the compressed word form of $s_t$, namely $\Delta_t$, then the algorithm could be implemented with the steps kept in Lie algebra form $\log(s_t)$ with only logarithmic floating-point precision, and thus run in time $\tO(1)$ in total.
+However, the algorithm is only useful as a subroutine for \Alg{a:zb} later if $(s_t)_{\SU(2)}$ is calculated to $t+\Theta(t)$ bits of precision.

+We claim that the gates in $A$ and all other group elements in the algorithm only need $t+\Theta(t)$ bits of precision for this outcome.
+To see this, it follows from \equ{e:bbmul} that the bits of precision of the value of an arithmetic circuit in $\SU(2)$ diminish in proportion to its depth.
+In our case, the circuit $\Delta_t$ has depth $O(\log(t))$ as well as size $O(\log(t))$.
+The precision claim tells us that the algorithm runs in $\tO(t)$ time if elements of $\SU(2)$ are modeled with generalized interval arithmetic, and we use fast multiplication to calculate products.

+If the gate set $A$ is algebraic with entries in a number field $K$, then we instead express each step $s_t$ in exact algebraic form.
+By \equ{e:bitlen}, it follows that $\norm{s_t}_{\bit} = O(t^2)$, and that the time complexity of \Alg{a:sb2} is $\tO(t^2)$.
+This is worse than the time complexity using interval arithmetic, but it will lead to a better result in \Alg{a:zb}.

-The improved version of \Alg{a:reqb2}, given as \Alg{a:reqb} below, uses higher commutators to achieve a better exponent $\alpha$.
-We will need some extra definitions and background results.
+\Alg{a:sb} below is a generalized version of \Alg{a:sb2} that uses higher commutators to achieve a better exponent $\alpha$.
+We will need some extra definitions and background results for the generalization.

-If $G$ is a connected matrix Lie group, and if $\omega(\cdot)$ is a group word in $k$ variables such that $\omega(g_1,g_2,\ldots,g_k) \ne 1$ for some $g_1,g_2,\ldots,g_k \in G$, then we define the \emph{cancellation degree} $\can_G(\omega)$ to be the largest integer $n$ such that \begin{eq}{e:candeg} \omega(\exp(\eps x_1),\ldots,\exp(\eps x_k)) = \exp(O(\eps^n)). \end{eq} For example, the commutator word $\omega(g,h)$ has cancellation degree 2 when $G$ is non-abelian.
-If $\omega(g_1,\ldots,g_k) = 1$ identically on $G^k$, then by default we let $\can_G(\omega) = \infty$.
+Let $\omega \in F_k$ be a word in the free group on $k$ letters, interpreted as a group word that can be evaluated in any group $G$.
+If $G$ is a connected matrix Lie group with Lie algebra $L$, then we define the \emph{cancellation degree} to be the largest integer $n$ (if there is a largest one) such that \begin{eq}{e:candeg} \omega(\exp(\eps x_1),\ldots,\exp(\eps x_k)) = \exp(O(\eps^n)) \end{eq} for all $x_1,\ldots,x_k \in L$.
+If $\omega(\vg) = 1$ identically on $G^k$, then by default we let $\can_G(\omega) = \infty$.
+For example, the group commutator $\omega(g,h)= \comm{g,h}$ has cancellation degree 2 when $G$ is nonabelian.

 We will need a variation of this concept, the \emph{conjugate cancellation degree} $\ccan_G(\omega)$, which is given by the same formula \eqref{e:candeg}, but only when the group arguments (equivalently, the Lie algebra arguments) are conjugate.
 If $\can_G(\omega) \ge 3$ for all $G$, then $\omega$ can be thought of as a \emph{higher commutator}.
 (See also \Sec{ss:cannil} and in particular \Thm{th:cannil}.)

 A word $\omega \in F_k$ of length $\len(\omega)$ then has a \emph{conjugate cancellation exponent}